eugen0329/vim-esearch/README.md

 pressed (`O`, `S` and `T`) to open staying in the search window.

 Use `im` and `am` text-objects to jump to the following match and start operating on it.
-E.g. press `dam` to delete "a match" with trailing whitespaces under the cursor or jump to the nearestor, `cim` to delete "inner match" and start the insert mode.
+E.g. press `dam` to delete "a match" with trailing whitespaces under the cursor or jump to the nearest, `cim` to delete "inner match" and start the insert mode.

 Use `:substitute/` command without worrying about matched layout (filenames, line numbers).
 They will be preserved from changes.